Ever Wilder Farm

 We will start out with a brief overview and history of fire making, and then we will walk around the property to learn about and identify helpful plants for the fire making process.
 Afterwards we will craft our own hand drill kits from natural materials gathered locally.
 Finally, we will practice the art of hand drill and you will take home your very own fire kit!
 Never be stuck trying to start a fire again, learn the in’s and out’s of a proper pyre for starting a one match fire.
 Some knife carving is required.
 Materials for your kit are hand gathered in north Georgia. $55 per fire kit + $10 per additional guests.
 Can be booked on Saturdays while supplies last.
 Class is 2-3 hours.

 Tulip Bark Baskets – A SPRING TIME TRADITION: Come cut, peel, and sew up your own Appalachian berry pickin’ basket!
 The Tulip bark basket has been utilized in this area for many years.
 They were typically crafted on the spot for a quick container and later discarded, so not many have withstood the test of time.
 It is a simple, fun activity and reminds us of an older time.
 The bark only peels from the tree in the spring / early summer and materials are very limited!
-We are offering this for select Sundays and Tuesdays in June. $55 per basket maker + $10 per additional guests.
-Class is 2-3 hours.
+Check Calendar by clicking “book now” for available days.
+The season will last a few more weeks! $55 per basket makers + $10 additional guests.
+Class is around 2 hours.

 Woodland Medicinals: Caring for our forest – In this class get to know some of our most at-risk medicinal herbs growing in southern Appalachia.